Research Areas

 Pharmacogenomics

-Studies how all the genes that comprise the genome can influence drug responses through pharmacokinetic and pharmacodynamics mediated effects.
+Studies on how all the genes that comprise the genome can influence drug responses through pharmacokinetic and pharmacodynamics mediated effects.

 Researchers: Dr. Tony Kiang